hzdelgado/flutter-example-riverpod/README.md

-# Pet Adoption App
+# Appdoptame - Flutter Pet Adoption App

-Flutter app of a pet adoption app using Riverpod as state management, I also use: auto_route. freezed, dartz, carousel_slider, and Firebase for authentication.
+Flutter adoption app created with Riverpod for state management, I'm also using: auto_route for routing. freezed, dartz, carousel_slider, and Firebase for authentication.

 # Motivation